amoncaldas/WPP/webapp/README.md

 }
 ```

+#### Form validation ####

+The crud solution uses the form.js to validate a form before submitting the form.
+But, it is possible to disable this by passing the `skipFormValidation:true` in the options object passed to the crud constructor.
+Is the default behavior is on, the slution will look for a form reference, in your component context, named `form` *(like vm.$refs.form, where vm is the component context passed to the crud)*.
+Iy is also possible to specify a alternative form ref name, by setting the `formRef:<my-form-ref-name>(string)` in the options object passed to the constructor of crud.

+It is also possible to use the form validation apart from the crud component.
+You just have to import it, create a new instance passing:

+- the `formRef` object,
+- the `context` object (the component **this**)
+- the optional `options` object.

+ Then, just run the `validate` method.
+It will run the default form object passed in the formRef validation and also check for the `required` attribute in each input and validate it.
+If any field is invalid, it will highlight it, set the `valid` status as false and also add a string to the inputs the error bucket using input label and crud translations for `required`.

 #### Adding CRUD functionalities to a component ####

 The CRUD class allows to add common extended CRUD actions (get, index, save, update, destroy)